Inertial frame of reference: Theory

-Inertial and non-inertial reference frames can be distinguished by the absence or presence of fictitious forces, as explained shortly.
+Inertial and non-inertial reference frames can be distinguished by the absence or presence of fictitious forces.

-The presence of fictitious forces indicates the physical laws are not the simplest laws available so, in terms of the special principle of relativity, a frame where fictitious forces are present is not an inertial frame:
+The presence of fictitious forces indicates the physical laws are not the simplest laws available, in terms of the special principle of relativity, a frame where fictitious forces are present is not an inertial frame:

 Bodies in non-inertial reference frames are subject to so-called fictitious forces (pseudo-forces); that is, forces that result from the acceleration of the reference frame itself and not from any physical force acting on the body.
 Examples of fictitious forces are the centrifugal force and the Coriolis force in rotating reference frames.

-How then, are "fictitious" forces to be separated from "real" forces?
-It is hard to apply the Newtonian definition of an inertial frame without this separation.
+To apply the Newtonian definition of an inertial frame, the understanding of separation between "fictitious" forces and "real" forces must be made clear.

 For example, consider a stationary object in an inertial frame.
 Being at rest, no net force is applied.
-But in a frame rotating about a fixed axis, the object appears to move in a circle, and is subject to centripetal force (which is made up of the Coriolis force and the centrifugal force).
-How can we decide that the rotating frame is a non-inertial frame?
+But in a frame rotating about a fixed axis, the object appears to move in a circle, and is subject to centripetal force.
+How can it be decided that the rotating frame is a non-inertial frame?
 There are two approaches to this resolution: one approach is to look for the origin of the fictitious forces (the Coriolis force and the centrifugal force).
-We will find there are no sources for these forces, no associated force carriers, no originating bodies.
+It will be found there are no sources for these forces, no associated force carriers, no originating bodies.
 A second approach is to look at a variety of frames of reference.
 For any inertial frame, the Coriolis force and the centrifugal force disappear, so application of the principle of special relativity would identify these frames where the forces disappear as sharing the same and the simplest physical laws, and hence rule that the rotating frame is not an inertial frame.